bolanka/Arduino_Phoenix_Parts-1/ReadMe.md

 him.
 In addition a lot of the software was based off of his earlier Excel spreadsheet (PEP).
 More details up on his Project page (http://www.lynxmotion.com/images/html/proj098.htm).

-Me - I later ported the code to C/C++ and the Arduino environment and with the help of Kåre and Jeroen hopefully reduced the number of bugs I introduced as part of this port.
+Me - I later ported the code to C/C++ and the Arduino environment and with the help of KÃ¥re and Jeroen hopefully reduced the number of bugs I introduced as part of this port.

 Michael E. Ferguson (lnxfergy up on Trossen) - Arbotix Commander, Ax12.